rjray/rust-advent-basis/README.md

 Once this template is used to create a new repo, do the following:

-1. Edit `Cargo.toml` to change the `name` property
-2. Edit `LICENSE` to change `20XX` to the current year
+1. Edit `LICENSE` to change `20XX` to the current year
-3. Edit this file to change `20XX` to the current year
+2. Edit this file to change `20XX` to the current year
-4. Delete everything from second level-1 header ("Advent of Code Rust Basis") to the end
+3. Delete everything from second level-1 header ("Advent of Code Rust Basis") to the end